aidevnn/CntkXOR/README.md

 # CntkXOR
 Simple MLP with CNTK on XOR dataset.
 The dataset can be loaded from an array or from a file.
-Make sure having a NVIDIA GPU compatible with lastest drivers and CUDA 10.0 installed.
-All other versions of CUDA 9.X or 10.X arent working and only CUDA 10.0 is compatible with CNTK-GPU 2.6
+Make sure having a NVIDIA GPU compatible with lastest drivers.

 The architecture of the deep neural network model :